 What I’ve learned is that there are many version of “the best crab cake recipe” and even locals will debate you real Maryland crab cakes.
 Just look at the comments on this post!

 What Are Maryland Style Crab Cakes?

-Maryland Crab Cakes are made with jumbo lump crab meat with little filler, Dijon mustard and Old Bay Seasoning plus locals secrets for the perfect cake.
+Authentic Maryland Crab Cakes are made with jumbo lump blue crab meat with little filler, Dijon mustard and Old Bay Seasoning plus locals secrets for the perfect cake.
 It is an easy recipe, but one that is often overthought.